 All learners should have the same opportunity to access extra-curricular activities.
-Sheringham High School in 2016-17 offers a range of additional clubs and activities.
+Sheringham High School offers a range of additional clubs and activities.
 These are communicated to students at the beginning of each year or at the time when new clubs are started.

 All staff at Sheringham High School have regular training on the Equality Act 2010.
 This legislation places specific duties on schools, settings and providers including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act and to make ‘reasonable adjustments.’

 The Equality Act 210 definition of disability is: